 2. Topline Stats

-The topline stats displayed include the number of engaged customers, activated shoppers, converted leads, and closed sales during the selected date range.
+The topline stats displayed include the number of engaged shoppers, activated shoppers, converted leads, and closed sales during the selected date range.

-Tabbing through these stats adjusts not only the graph below but the customer stories in the bottom section which reflect highlights from each of these categories.
+Tabbing through these stats adjusts not only the graph below but the shopper stories in the bottom section which reflect highlights from each of these categories.

 Important to note: The leads and sales attributed to a campaign are incremental.
 This is important because it helps understand why the total number of leads and/ or sales from all campaigns will NOT equal the total you see on the overview page (which aggregated all incremental leads and sales).

-Consider, a customer may be in multiple campaigns at the same time.
+Consider, a shopper may be in multiple campaigns at the same time.
 They may convert on one campaign but have their vehicle sale tied to another.
 The campaign performance will reflect this and list the same action twice - once inside each relevant campaign.
-This is not to inflate numbers, rather it is to show that several campaigns engaged customers, converted customers, or lead to a sale.
+This is not to inflate numbers, rather it is to show that several campaigns engaged shoppers, converted shoppers, or lead to a sale.

-The overview page lists the total for leads and sales - it does not double count, whereas the campaigns page shows performance by campaign and may reflect duplicate customer actions in different campaigns.
+The overview page lists the total for leads and sales - it does not double count, whereas the campaigns page shows performance by campaign and may reflect duplicate shopper actions in different campaigns.

 3. Shopper Activity